 Benefits of Tipping Your Hairdresser or Barber

-Although tipping for beauty services is primarily beneficial to the stylist, it’s also beneficial to you as the customer.
+Although tipping for barber or beauty services is primarily beneficial to the stylist, it’s also beneficial to you as the customer.
 Here are some of the things that a tip can do.

 Builds strong relationships